 Some people say that he did not die on the spot but was carried inside the Birla House, was lied on a bedroom and died about 30 minutes.
 Nathuram Godse who assassinated Bapu Ji was an advocate of Hindu nationalism.

 Autobiography of Gandhi ji

 Gandhi ji wrote a biography on himself, “The story of my experiments with truth”.
 It was published in the year 1927 and later published in many other Indian and foreign languages.

 Swachh Bharat Mission

-On 2 October, 2014 Prime Minister Narender Modhi initiated Sawachh Bharat Mission.
+On 2 October, 2014 Prime Minister Narender Modhi initiated Sawachh Bharat Mission to celebrate Gandhi ji’s birth anniversary.
 The compaign run by Government of India is targeting to keep the streets, roads and infrastructure of the country clean by encouraging more people to join the drive.
 Many celebrities have already joined with the compaign but more people are required to be aware and consequences of not keeping cleanliness.